 Elaine P. Maimon, Ph.D., President, Governors State University

-Committed to transparency in the ongoing budget decisions necessary to implementing GSU's strategic plan, Strategy 2015, Dr. Maimon instituted the Planning and Budget Advisory Council, allowing university faculty, staff and students to advise on budget decisions from tuition-setting to revenue-sharing.
+Committed to transparency in the ongoing budget decisions necessary to implementing GSU's strategic plan, Strategy 2015, Dr. Maimon instituted the Planning and Budget Advisory Council, inviting university faculty, staff and students to advise on budget decisions from tuition-setting to revenue-sharing.
 Inclusive deliberations also mark GSU’s next five-year plan, Vision 2020.

 Internationally recognized as an expert in the teaching of writing, Dr. Maimon was a pioneer in the Writing Across the Curriculum movement, which has changed the way instructors teach writing in universities, colleges and schools.
 Among her many publications, A Writer's Resource (4th edition, 2012) and The McGraw-Hill Handbook (3rd edition, 2012) are helping college students across the country to become independent writers and thinkers.

-She is the recipient of numerous academic and community awards and honors, including: the Donna Shavlik Award for Women’s Leadership in Higher Education; the 2014 Chicagoland ATHENA Leadership Award; the 2014 Omega Psi Phi Fraternity, Chi Lambda Chapter, Woman of Excellence in Education Award; the Award for Dedication in Educating Women, presented by Alumni of Saker School (Cameroon), an honorary degree from Prairie State College (Chicago Heights); selection as a 2014 Woman of Influence by Today’s Chicago Woman; a 2003 "Woman of Vision" by the Arizona Business Journal, the World Award from the Girls Scouts (Arizona Cactus Pine Council), YWCA Woman of Distinction Award (Metro-Phoenix) and the Golden Heart of Business Award (Phoenix).
+She is the recipient of numerous academic and community awards and honors, including: the Donna Shavlik Award for Women’s Leadership in Higher Education; the 2014 Chicagoland ATHENA Leadership Award; the 2014 Omega Psi Phi Fraternity, Chi Lambda Chapter, Woman of Excellence in Education Award; the Award for Dedication in Educating Women, presented by Alumni of Saker School (Cameroon); an honorary degree from Prairie State College (Chicago Heights); selection as a 2014 Woman of Influence by Today’s Chicago Woman; a 2003 "Woman of Vision" by the Arizona Business Journal; the World Award from the Girls Scouts (Arizona Cactus Pine Council); YWCA Woman of Distinction Award (Metro-Phoenix); and, the Golden Heart of Business Award (Phoenix).

 She is a nationally elected Board Member of the American Association of State Colleges and Universities (AASCU) and a Board Member of the Will County Center for Economic Development and of the Will County Community Foundation.
 In 2008, she was elected to The Chicago Network, a group of outstanding women leaders in academia, business, the arts, government and politics.